Get all your news in one place.

 Saving multiples of your salary.

 For example, they recommend that you have 1x to 1.5x of your salary saved by age 35.
 That savings-to-salary ratio increases as you age.
-By 45, you should shoot to have 2.5x to 4x your salary saved, by 55, it jumps to 4.5x to 8x your pay.
+By 45, you should shoot to have 2.5x to 4x your salary saved; by 55, it jumps to 4.5x to 8x your pay.
 And by age 65, the official retirement age, you should shoot to have 7.5x to 13.5x your salary saved in your 401(k), according to T. Rowe Price.

 Just how much can you save in a 401(k)?

-Indeed, the amount you save can have a huge impact on the ultimate size of your nest egg.
+The amount you save can have a huge impact on the ultimate size of your nest egg.
 Let’s say you’re 35 and starting to save in your 401(k).
 Assuming a 7.5% annual return, contributing $5,000 a year will leave you with an estimated balance of $564,041 at age 65, which is well shy of $1 million.
-But, if you bump up your savings to $10,000 a year, your 401(k) balance will swell to $1,129,437 by the time you retire.
-And if you max out your plan and contribute $23,500 a year (starting in 2025), your balance will balloon to $2,654,788.
+But if you bump up your savings to $10,000 a year, your 401(k) balance will swell to $1,129,437 by the time you retire.
+If you max out your plan and contribute $23,500 per year, your balance will balloon to $2,750,000.

 Keep checking your progress.

-The good news is diligent savers who save 15% of their salary are on the right track and have a chance at reaching the $1 million mark, adds Theodore.
+The good news is that diligent savers who save 15% of their salary are on the right track and have a chance at reaching the $1 million mark, adds Theodore.
 “If you’re planning on retiring at 65, you should be in good shape,” said Theodore.

 3. Choose stocks over bonds